mulesoft/mule-migration-assistant/CONTRIBUTING.md

 ```shell
 git merge upstream/master
 ```
-4. Push any changes to the master to your forked clone using the following commands:
+4. Push any changes to the master of your forked clone using the following commands:

 ```shell
 git push origin master